univention/univention-corporate-server/doc/manual/installation.rst

 The next step is to select a hard drive from the list of those detected to which the partitioning version should be applied.

-There are three subversions for each partitioning version, which differ in the number of file systems created:
+There are three sub versions for each partitioning version, which differ in the number of file systems created:

 * :guilabel:`All files in one partition`: In this version, just one partition or